Niall Ferguson: Empire: How Britain Made the Modern World

 In his 2003 book, Empire: How Britain Made the Modern World, Ferguson conducts a provocative reinterpretation of the British Empire, casting it as one of the world's great modernising forces.
 The Empire produced durable changes and globalisation with steampower, telegraphs, and engineers.
 Bernard Porter, famous for expressing his views during the Porter–MacKenzie debate on the British Empire, attacked Empire in The London Review of Books as a "panegyric to British colonialism".
-Ferguson, in response to this, drew Porter's attention to the conclusion of the book, where he writes: "No one would claim that the record of the British Empire was unblemished.
+In response to this, Ferguson drew Porter's attention to the conclusion of the book, where he writes: "No one would claim that the record of the British Empire was unblemished.
 On the contrary, I have tried to show how often it failed to live up to its own ideal of individual liberty, particularly in the early era of enslavement, transportation and the 'ethnic cleansing' of indigenous peoples."
-Ferguson argues however that the British Empire was preferable to German and Japanese rule at the time:
+Despite this, Ferguson argues that the British Empire was still preferable to German and Japanese rule at the time:

 The 19th-century empire undeniably pioneered free trade, free capital movements and, with the abolition of slavery, free labour.
 It invested immense sums in developing a global network of modern communications.
 It spread and enforced the rule of law over vast areas.
 Though it fought many small wars, the empire maintained a global peace unmatched before or since.
 In the 20th century too the empire more than justified its own existence.
-For the alternatives to British rule represented by the German and Japanese empires were clearly – and they admitted it themselves – far worse.
+For the alternatives to British rule represented by the German and Japanese empires were clearly—and they admitted it themselves—far worse.
 And without its empire, it is inconceivable that Britain could have withstood them.

 The book was the subject for a documentary series on British television network Channel 4.

 Colossus: The Rise and Fall of the American Empire

-In his 2005 book, Colossus: The Rise and Fall of the American Empire, Ferguson proposes that the United States aspires to globalize free markets, the rule of law, and representative government, but shies away from the long-term commitments of manpower and money that are indispensable, in taking a more active role in resolving conflict arising from the failure of states.
-The U.S. is an empire in denial, not acknowledging the scale of global responsibilities.
+In his 2005 book, Colossus: The Rise and Fall of the American Empire, Ferguson proposes that the United States aspires to globalize free markets, the rule of law, and representative government but shies away from the long-term commitments of manpower and money that are indispensable in taking a more active role in resolving conflict arising from the failure of states.
+The United States is an empire in denial, not acknowledging the scale of global responsibilities.
 The American writer Michael Lind, responding to Ferguson's advocation of an enlarged American military through conscription, accused Ferguson of engaging in apocalyptic alarmism about the possibility of a world without the United States as the dominant power and of a casual disregard for the value of human life.